OSGeo/PROJ/docs/source/operations/projections/eqearth.rst

 The Equal Earth projection is intended for making world maps.
 Equal Earth is a projection inspired by the Robinson projection, but unlike the Robinson projection retains the relative size of areas.
-The projection was designed in 2018 by Bojan Savric, Tom Patterson and Bernhard Jenny.
+The projection was designed in 2018 by Bojan Savric, Tom Patterson and Bernhard Jenny :cite:`Savric2018`.

 Usage